International Journal of Applied Dental Sciences

 How to cite this article:

-Prashant Sharma, Stuti Mohan, Pradeep Raghav, Shruti Choudhary, Pranav Bhasin and Abhishek Jain.
+Prashant Sharma, Stuti Mohan, Pradeep Raghav, Shruti Choudhary, Pranav Bhasin, Abhishek Jain.
 Management of a non-growing skeletal class II patient: A case report.
-International Journal of Applied Dental Sciences.
-2020; 6(1): 240-243.
+Int J Appl Dent Sci 2020;6(1):240-243.